arashshams/arashshams/README.md

 - 🎶 Music
 - ⚽ Soccer

-My quest is to create quality content in the first two fields on my Github and [Kaggle](https://www.kaggle.com/arashshamseddini) pages 💪💪💪 🚀🚀🚀
+My quest is to create quality content in the first two fields on my GitHub and [Kaggle](https://www.kaggle.com/arashshamseddini) pages 💪💪💪 🚀🚀🚀

-As for the other two, I am not that confident, but I will be doing my best 🤞🤞🤞
+As for the other two, I should say I am still learning! 🤞🤞🤞

 My favorite programming languages: